-- total length of all underground cables. - 5.34 The sum of the two asset categories above should equal the total low voltage services network length.
+5.35 The sum of the two asset categories above should equal the total number of low voltage services.

-- 5.35 DNOs are required to report the total number of incidents on all service equipment associated with metered services but specifically excludes incidents associated with meters, timeswitches and cut-outs.
-The total number of unplanned incidents should be disaggregated into the number of unplanned incidents occurring on: - overhead lines; and - all underground cables. - 5.36 The total number of unplanned incidents on the LV services network should be the sum of the two asset categories above.
+- 5.36 DNOs are required to report the total number of incidents on all service equipment associated with metered services but specifically to exclude incidents associated with meters, timeswitches and cut-outs.
+The total number of unplanned incidents should be disaggregated into the number of unplanned incidents occurring on:

+- overhead lines; and

+- all underground cables.